ECMA-262-3 in detail. Chapter 5. Functions.

 Pay attention, F.[[Prototype]] is a prototype of the function (constructor) and F.prototype is a prototype of objects created by this function (because often there is a mess in terminology, and F.prototype in some articles is named as a “prototype of the constructor” that is incorrect).

-This article has turned out rather big; however, we will mention functions again when will discuss their work as constructors in one of following chapters about objects and prototypes.
+This article has turned out rather big; however, we will mention functions again when will discuss their work as constructors in one of chapters about objects and prototypes which follow.
 As always, I am glad to answer your questions in comments.

 Translated by: Dmitry A. Soshnikov.